Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - The portrait on the landing page is a 'selfie' taken by myself - clearly nobody else would want that in their album.
 - Image of the Rig – Was one of several taken by me on a visit to West Texas in 2018
-- The pixelated map was created in [amCharts](https://pixelmap.amcharts.com/)
+- The pixelated map used on the landing page was created from scratch __by myself__ using a pixel map generator in [amCharts](https://pixelmap.amcharts.com/)
-- E6 Company logo was copied from [LinkedIn](https://www.linkedin.com/company/element-six/)
+- The drill bit image used on the 'Portfolio' page was copied from [Wikimedia](https://commons.wikimedia.org/w/index.php?search=Natural+Gas+Drill+Bit&title=Special:Search&profile=advanced&fulltext=1&advancedSearch-current=%7B%7D&ns0=1&ns6=1&ns12=1&ns14=1&ns100=1&ns106=1#/media/File:USGS.Natural_Gas_Well_Drill_Bit.Fayeteville_Shale_28099191.jpg)
 - The remaining images were downloaded from the following sites:
   - The image cointaining blurred code was copied from [Pexels](https://www.pexels.com/photo/office-working-app-computer-97077/)
-  - The Laptop imaged used in the portfolio page was copied from [Pixabay](https://pixabay.com/photos/coding-programming-working-macbook-924920/)
+  - The Laptop image used in the portfolio page was copied from [Pexels](https://www.pexels.com/photo/gray-laptop-computer-showing-html-codes-in-shallow-focus-photography-160107/)
   - Under Construction from [Pixabay](https://pixabay.com/illustrations/under-construction-construction-sign-2408062/)
   - The portfolio project images were screenshots taken after completion of the respective walkthrough projects.